What You’ll Learn 🎯

 Direct orbit

-Direct orbit plot will show evidence of the constrained shaft motion from the misalignment.
-More severe misalignment may result in an orbit resembling a banana or even a figure-eight shape.
+The direct orbit plot will show evidence of constrained shaft motion due to misalignment.
+More severe misalignment may result in an orbit resembling a banana shape, or even a figure-eight.

 Shaft centerline

-Misalignment may result in a shaft centerline plot that shows the rotor position farther away from the bearing center.
-This would be dependent on the severity of the misalignment.
+Misalignment may result in a shaft centerline plot that shows the rotor positioned farther from the bearing center.
+This depends on the severity of the misalignment.

 Bode plot - amplitude

-An amplitude bode plot will generally be unaffected by misalignment, other than an increase in amplitude at all speeds over a properly aligned machine.
+An amplitude Bode plot will generally be unaffected by misalignment, aside from an overall increase in amplitude at all speeds compared to a properly aligned machine.

 Bode plot - phase

-The phase of the bode plot will be unaffected by misalignment.
+The phase of the Bode plot will remain unaffected by misalignment.

 Polar plot

-A polar plot will generally be unaffected by the misalignment other than an increase in amplitude at all speeds over a properly aligned machine.
+A polar plot will generally be unaffected by misalignment, except for an increase in amplitude at all speeds compared to a properly aligned machine.

 Waterfall

-Waterfall plot vs. time will show elevated 1X and 2X vibration in the presence of misalignment.
-The relative amplitude of the 1X and 2X peaks is indicative of the severity of the misalignment.
+A waterfall plot versus time will show elevated 1X and 2X vibration in the presence of misalignment.
+The relative amplitudes of the 1X and 2X peaks are indicative of the severity of the misalignment.

 Other operational symptoms

-Elevated bearing metal temperatures, combined with higher 1X and 2X orders of vibration can be a strong indicator of misalignment.
-The elevated bearing temperature may be caused by both the higher vibration amplitude and the increased static load reacted by the bearing in the presence of misalignment.
+Elevated bearing metal temperatures, combined with higher 1X and 2X vibration orders, can be a strong indicator of misalignment.
+The increased bearing temperature may result from both the higher vibration amplitudes and the additional static load absorbed by the bearing due to misalignment.

 Machine fault - oil whirl

-Oil whirl is normally caused by improper design of the rotor-bearing system.
-The presence of vibration components at frequencies slightly less than 1/2X with varying amplitude are indications of oil whirl.
-Oil whirl can be aggravated by higher speed, higher oil viscosity, and lighter bearing loading.
+Oil whirl is typically caused by improper design of the rotor-bearing system.
+The presence of vibration components at frequencies slightly below 1/2X, with varying amplitudes, indicates oil whirl.
+It can be aggravated by higher speeds, increased oil viscosity, and lighter bearing loads.

 Amplitude trend

-The overall amplitude trend will normally show a high average amplitude with large variations in the presence of oil whirl.
+The overall amplitude trend will typically display a high average amplitude with significant variations in the presence of oil whirl.

 1X phase trend

-The 1X phase trend will generally be stable with constant speed in the presence of the oil whirl.
+The 1X phase trend will generally remain stable at constant speed in the presence of oil whirl.

 Waveform